2025-2026 Academic Catalog

 The Academic Program

-For first-time freshmen, UHL is a multidisciplinary cohort program consisting of 24-27 semester hours of coursework to be completed over three or four years.
-The UHL courses substitute for most of the CU Denver core curriculum requirements and leads to a minor in Multidisciplinary Honors and Leadership.
-Students have a shared year-long first-year experience, taking a core of coursework.
-The second and third years of the UHL program offer electives designed for the minor.
-In the final year, students complete a two-course capstone senior seminar.
+Students beginning the UHL program as a first-year student complete 24-27 semester hours of coursework to be completed over three or four years.
+The UHL courses, when taken together, substitute for most of the CU core curriculum, not including math or lab science.
+Students who complete the program earn a minor in Honors and Leadership Studies.
+Students have one three-credit course in their first semester plus a year-long seminar.
+In the second year, students begin 15 credits of UHL electives, followed by a two-course senior seminar in their final year.
 UHL students who successfully satisfy the course and credit-hour requirements and maintain a GPA of 3.25 or higher in their UHL courses will graduate with “University Honors.”